 - Cow and Chicken episode "Bad Chicken" has three examples, including one where the character realizes how they miscounted, but miscount a second time as well.

-- When Cosmo, of The Fairly OddParents!, told Timmy about "mouthwash", but counted it as two words, until Timmy corrected him, prompting him to repeat the word.
+- In "Something's Fishy", when Cosmo told Timmy about "mouthwash", but counted it as two words, until Wanda corrected him, prompting him to repeat the word.

 - Schnozmo, Cosmo's brother, does this almost everytime he speaks.